coffee2code/blog-time/readme.txt

     * Output time format when customized (such as via widget or template tag) in markup for use by JS.
     * Remove documentation indicating dynamic clock does not honor custom time format.
 * New: Add clock dashicon before adminbar time widget.
+* Change: Determine the dynamic clock update time interval based on time format string to reduce update frequency when possible.
 * Change: Move CSS into enqueued file.
     * CSS is now in file `css/blog-time.css`.
     * Remove `add_css()`.